RomneyDa/gear-gen/README.md

 const childGear = new Gear({
     parent: gear1,
     N: 12
-}) // Inherits pitch diameter from parent
+}) // Inherits diametrical pitch from parent

 const gearSet = new GearSet([gear, childGear])
 gearSet.downloadAllSVGs() // In a browser environment, downloads an SVG of the two gears connected